hubsmoke/starknet-tx-hash-demo/README.md

 This repo demonstrates an important StarkNet concept with regard to transaction hashes and how they are processed by StarkNet Alpha v4.
-This is aimed at explaining StarkNet concepts to developers who are used to working with EVM.
+This may be helpful to developers who are used to working with the EVM.

 The `CantIncrementTwiceCounter.cairo` program exposes a write method `incrementCounter` that takes no arguments and increases the state counter by 1 upon each invocation